Seattle Knob and Tube Rewiring Service

 Seattle typically requires an electrical permit through the Seattle Department of Construction & Inspections for major knob-and-tube replacement and rewiring work.
 Many electrical permits can be issued online, while projects requiring plan review may take longer.

-The scope of work determines the required inspections, which can include cover inspection before wiring gets concealed, service or feeder inspection when panel or service work is involved, and final inspection after completion.
+The scope of work determines the required electrical inspections, which can include cover inspection before wiring gets concealed, service or feeder inspection when panel or service work is involved, and final inspection after completion.

 Benchmark Home Services handles required electrical permitting when permits are needed and plans the work so the replacement wiring is installed safely, cleanly, and with inspection requirements in mind.